Disclaimer: You all know how this works. I'm not J.K. Rowling, yada yada yada, none of the characters are mine. I make no money doing this.

-Pressing his mouth firmly against hers, Harry kissed the her way he wished he could have every day that they were apart, the way he planned on kissing her every day for the rest of their lives.
+Pressing his mouth firmly against hers, Harry kissed the her way he wished he could have every day that they were apart.
+The way he planned on kissing her every day for the rest of their lives.

-Sighing Ginny twisted her fingers in Harry's hair like she had so often dreamed of doing.
-Harry suddenly got the feeling that no matter how many kisses they shared it would never be enough, they would never have enough of each other, he would never get enough of Ginny and that was more than okay with him.
+Sighing, Ginny twisted her fingers in Harry's hair like she had so often dreamed of doing.
+Harry suddenly got the feeling that no matter how many kisses they shared it would never be enough, they would never have enough of each other, he certainly would never get enough of Ginny and that was more than okay with him.
 He got the feeling that he was really going to enjoy trying.

 "Oi!
 I don't hear any talking!"
 Ron bellowed from their hideout in the hall.

-They broke apart breathless, smiling like fools, laughing, not just because it was funny but because it felt so normal to laugh.
+They broke apart breathless, smiling like fools, laughing, not just because it was funny, but because it felt so normal to laugh.

 He still had the world and everything in between to deal with.
 But he didn't have to do it alone, he never had.

-"I love you Gin."
+"I love you, Gin."
 Harry said smiling, nuzzling his nose his her neck making her giggle madly

-"I love you too Harry."
+"I love you too, Harry."
 She responded as if it was the most obvious thing in the world.

-First and foremost I would like to thank Hurricane Isaac for giving me the much needed time to finish this story.
+First and foremost, I would like to thank Hurricane Isaac for giving me the much needed time to finish this story.
 I guess there are silver linings to everything.
 Not sure having no power or internet service for three days was worth it though.